 No one ever said that creating a safety culture would be easy.
 You have to listen to the complaints your employees have and make the necessary changes that they ask for in order to ensure their safety.
 Whether those changes are increasing the number of inspections completed on the machines, installing safety netting or replacing the rooftop guardrail.
 You have to listen when recommendations are made and respond in a positive manner in order to truly create a strong safety culture.
 Hopefully the information provided within this article will help you take the necessary steps needed in order to grow and cultivate a strong safety culture within you organization, and remember everyone is responsible for developing and maintaining the safety culture within your organization.

 How strong is the safety culture within your business?

 How often do you feel unsafe at work?

-What would you recommend to someone trying to create a safety culture within their organization?
+What would you recommend to someone trying to create a safety culture within his or her organization?